sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 	```

 ### What's next?
-- Now you know how to make your own customized live-cd that run different tools using docker.
+- Now you know how to make your own customized live-cd that runs different tools using docker.
 	- You've learned how to supply files and scripts to the build process.
-	- You've practiced the different options avaliable by `live-build` to fulfill different needs.
+	- You've practiced the different options available by `live-build` to fulfill different needs.

-- Now, that would be nice to accomplish all this setup in a local environment (aka offline environment) where you could build from scrtach (including bootstrap) without any official mirror.
+- Now, that would be nice to accomplish all this setup in a local environment (aka offline environment) where you could build from scratch (including bootstrap) without any official mirror.
 	- go to the offline guide :)

 ### Relevant files for offline environment